 - In the final example case, the police are called to the scene of a domestic dispute.
 A neighbor reports a husband and wife are having a loud argument on their back porch.
 When officers arrive, they separate the couple and try to calm the situation.
 It appears to have been an argument over finances.
 They each told the officers that money has been tight, and tensions were running high.
 They confirmed that no physical disturbance had occurred, and it had been a verbal dispute.
 As is common, the police agency’s policy required a report which contained all pertinent information.

-A few weeks later, a crime analyst was evaluating case data by running various reports within the agency’s integrated CAD/RMS.
+A few weeks later, a crime analyst was evaluating case data by running various reports within the agency’s integrated CAD/RMS system, made possible through CAD integration.
 His findings were passed to a detective for further follow-up.
 The investigation and analysis of the data point to the subject in the verbal disturbance with his wife.
 It turns out, his financial struggles led him to be bribed.
 For a few hundred dollars, he provided the gate code to the secure parking lot at his place of employment, an industrial complex.
 It was also discovered this same complex had a series of auto burglaries in recent weeks.
 The thief, it seems, was particularly interested in stealing credit cards which he sold to someone who was making illegal purchases of gift cards.

-Perhaps a single piece of information does not seem important when initially included in a law enforcement report.
+Perhaps a single piece of information does not seem important when initially included in a police report.
 However, technology permits even small amounts of data to be evaluated for possible connections to other records.
-The combination of law enforcement professionals and quality data can greatly increase the effectiveness of an agency’s crime prevention efforts.
+The combination of police professionals and quality data can greatly increase the effectiveness of an agency’s crime prevention efforts.